ng-Classic/ng-classic/aio/content/guide/rx-library.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-For Angular applications, we prefer combining operators with pipes, rather than chaining.
+For Angular Classicapplications, we prefer combining operators with pipes, rather than chaining.
 Chaining is used in many RxJS examples.

 </div>